stampit-org/stampit/ADVANCED_EXAMPLES.md

 ## Hacking stamps

 Each stamp has the property `fixed`.
 It's an object with 4 properties.
-It's used by stampit in that order:
+It's used by stampit in the following order:
 * `Stamp.fixed.methods` - plain object.
 Stampit uses it to set new objects' prototype: `Object.create(fixed.methods)`.
 * `Stamp.fixed.refs` - plain object.
 Stampit uses it to set new objects' state: `_.assign(obj, fixed.refs)`.
 * `Stamp.fixed.props` - plain object.
 Stampit deeply merges it into new objects: `_.merge(obj, fixed.props)`.